 Got it?
 Awesome.

-But the gist of it is that Google has a very complex Algorithm that us SEOs spend all of our time “trying to please”.
+But the gist of it is that Google has a very complex Algorithm that we SEOs spend all of our time “trying to please”.

 Once we figure out “What A Google Wants” (insert Christina Aguilera joke) then Google rewards us by putting our website on the top of their search engine & sending us their searches to do with what we please.